OlgaNadongo/phase-1-project-picha-picker/Readme.md

  Picha picker is an app that allows users to retrieve random images from unsplash.
 Users are also able to see the type of camera that was used for each picture.
 This may be useful in case they are looking for a camera brand.
  The app allows users to comment on the images and even contact the owners of the site.

+ ## **Project Set Up**
+ 1.Click get random image from unsplash to get a random image 2.The type of camera used will be displayed on the top side of the image 3.To add a comment, type in the comment box
+ 4.Click on add comment button to see the comment displayed 5.To contact site owners, fill the contact form at the bottom of the page and click submit 6.To delete a comment, click on the particular comment you want to delete

  ## **Link**
 [Picha Picker](https://www.example.com)